Homepage - Art Residency - Program Overview

 Porcelain and much more

 We also offer guided tours of the town's historical sights, museums and famous kilns as part of the basic 4 week fee.
-As ceramic is intricately related to Japanese culture, you can add various activities related to Japanese pottery culture.
-These are pay as you go and vary depending on season and holidays.

 If diving into the world of Japanese porcelain sounds tempting, express your interest in a residency with us.